 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-One of my favorites is the “I care about you but also my sanity” option, as it is a parfait bar.
-This lets all my guests personalize their parfait, even the friend who “doesn’t do sugar,” and my cousin who definitely does.
-Offer two types of granola – nutty and simple.
-Additionally, use Greek yogurt so that it feels a bit more indulgent.
-I enjoy watching people construct their ideal bowl as if it’s a miniature edible personality test.
+I enjoy the “I care about you but also my sanity” option.
+It is a parfait bar which allows all of my guests to customize their parfaits including the friend who “doesn’t do sugar” as well as my cousin who definitely does.
+Offer two types of granola: nutty and simple.
+Plus use Greek yogurt so that it feels a little more indulgent.
+I love watching people build their perfect bowl as if it is a little edible personality test.

 7) Croissant Breakfast Sandwiches